uktrade/data-store-service/README.md

 ## Architecture

-The backend is built in Python using the Flask framework.
-Authentication implemented using Hawk and OAUTH2(SSO) authentication.
-The majority of the functionality is through API calls but a light front end is provided for documentation and dashboarding.
-This front end uses React and d3 and uses the webpack javascript module bundler.
+The backend is built in Python using [Flask](https://flask.palletsprojects.com/en/3.0.x/).
+Functionality is exposed via a JSON API for data access, and via an HTML and Javascript front end for uploading CSV files.
+The API uses HAWK authentication, and the front end uses OAuth 2.0 (SSO) authentication.
+The front end is built using webpack.

+Backend processes are triggered from Jenkins as CloudFoundry tasks.
+There is a background `scheduler` process built in that is currently not used.

 ## Data Flows